 Risk Name The Group manages by Environment, Health & Safety (The Group recognises the importance of taking reasonably practicable safety and health measures at its workplaces and business activities to prevent severe injury or death of staff and/or customers.)
 Establishing Environment, Health & Safety (EHS) policies and procedures to guide businesses on approach and expectations.
 Regular monitoring, reviews and updates of WSH performance and improvement strategies at safety consultation forums/ safety committee meetings (where applicable), Management meetings, to Board Sustainability Committee and the Board Collecting and reviewing observations and incident data, near misses; investigating incidents and mapping action plans for improvements and prevention.
 Conducting safety awareness training, communications and workshops for employees.
 Conducting EHS inspections at all workplaces to identify hazards and ensure compliance to relevant EHS laws and regulations.
 Talent Retention (The Group recognises the importance of retaining personnel with key institutional knowledge, information, experience, skills, and connections for key positions in the SingPost management group to ensure operational effectiveness and business sustainability.)
 Robust approach to talent identification, assessment and development to provide a holistic organisational view of talent pipelines and bench strength.
 Offering the identified pool of talent accelerated development opportunities that include formal learning, coaching and mentoring, as well as action learning projects, to enhance their skills and competencies.
 Succession planning for key executive and critical roles identified across the business to raise awareness of and systematically mitigate risks arising from potential unavailability of talent.
 Applying pay differentiation to encourage top performers.
-Business Continuity (The Group recognises the importance and the Establishing business continuity policies and procedures to respond to disruptive events.
+Business Continuity (The Group recognises the importance and the need to recover from a business/ operational disruption quickly to minimise impact to our customers, operations and assets.)
+Establishing business continuity policies and procedures to respond to disruptive events.
+Training personnel of the business continuity plans.
+Reviewing and monitoring the effectiveness of the business continuity plans through annual exercises.